23 Best Foods For A Healthy Liver & Signs Of An Unhealthy Liver

 4. Turmeric

-Scientists from the Tel-Aviv Sourasky Medical Center, Israel, conducted an experiment on rats with induced liver cirrhosis.
+Scientists from the Tel-Aviv Sourasky Medical Center, Israel, conducted an experiment on rats with induced cirrhosis of the liver.
 They were supplemented with turmeric for 12 weeks.
 Turmeric’s anti-inflammatory property inhibited the development of liver cirrhosis in rats (14).

 Turmeric Dosage For A Healthy Liver